2bnb/2bnb-factions/readme.md

 ## Naming conventions
 To make the names of this mod less likely to run into problems in the future regarding the inclusion of a number in the name:
 - for code: bnb_fa
-- for urls: 2bnb-factions
+- for urls: tf15-factions
-- for presentation: 2BNB Factions
+- for presentation: TF15 Factions

 ### Prefixes
 The prefix `bnb_fa_` should be used where appropriate to avoid any potential name clashes with other mods.

 ## Contact
-For any questions, contact Arend or Ford on the 2nd Battalion, Nord Brigade [Discord](https://discord.gg/rUUsCShkzJ).
+For any questions, contact FarCry or Met on the Task Force 15 [Discord](https://discord.gg/FA7EJkq2zU).